 An assembly is a gathering of part or all of the school and evokes a sense of belonging.
 It develops a sense of community and shared values, enhancing the ethos of the school.

 :Through our assemblies at Rosedale C of E Infant School we:

-Monday - Led by Mrs Tibbitts (Assistant Headteacher) focusing upon our focus Christian Value for the term - this term's Christian Value focus is 'Love'.
+Monday - Led by Mrs Cain or Mrs Cambidge (Assistant Headteachers) focusing upon our focus Christian Value for the term - this term's Christian Value focus is 'Love'.

 Tuesday - Led by either Reverend Helen Duckett (our vicar) or Mrs Cottam (our RE co-ordinator across the Federation) and focuses upon the Christian calendar or core concepts.
 The 'Christian Value Crew' meet with Mrs Sheldon once every half term to plan our own worship and the children help Mrs Sheldon to deliver this with the children.

 Wednesday - Led by the class teachers on a rota whereby we may discuss significant events in the news, in the school calendar (such as Anti-Bullying Week, Children in Need etc.) or something specifically related to our SMSC aims.

 Thursday - Class based worship - class teachers 'dig deeper' following on from Tuesday's act of worship.
 We discuss this further and allows more of an opportunity for children to discuss this on a more personal level.
 Each week either Reception, Year 1 or Year 2 use the Worship Centre for this.

 Friday - Led by Mrs Stephen (Head of School) where we put 'Our Faith in to Action'.
 Mrs Stephen delivers important information about our school vision, well-being and PSHE.

 Reflection and prayer at the beginning of the day, before lunchtime and at the end of the day

 The lighting of the candle to remember that Jesus is with us which helps to create a calm. reflective atmosphere